samcwhitehead/EAT/README.md

 ### Expresso Hardware and Firmware ###

 EAT is designed to be used for analyzing data from Expresso behavioral assays.
-The resources listed below can be used to build the apparatus for Expresso experiments and collect data during Expresson experiments (probably need to update these):
+The resources listed below can be used to build the apparatus for Expresso experiments and collect data during Expresso experiments (probably need to update these):

 * [Open source plans for Expresso sensor banks](http://public.iorodeo.com/docs/expresso/hardware_design_files.html)